 It also defines the roles and responsibilities of the main users.
 In addition it specifies various processes associated with Qualification including the Removal of Qualification and Re-Qualification processes.

-The Qualification Documentation, as defined in Section J of the Code, consists of BSCP537 Appendix 1 ‘Self Assessment Document (SAD)’, and BSCP537 Appendix 2 ‘Testing Requirements’; BSCP537 Appendix 3 is ‘Guidance Notes on Completion of the SAD’.
+The Qualification Document, as defined in Section X, Annex X-1 of the Code, consists of the‘Self-Assessment Document (SAD)’.
+This BSCP refers to the SAD, and participants’ obligations to complete and submit the SAD to the BSCCo as part of the Qualification process.
+The SAD also contains a confirmation that Applicants and Qualified Persons are required to complete in accordance with Section J of the Code, which confirms that certain representations, warranties and undertakings set out in Section J are true and have been complied with.

 The table below sets out which Applicants or Qualified Persons are subject to the processes set out in Section 2 ‘Interface and Timetable Information’.